Dumpling

-Dumpling is a broad class of dishes that consist of pieces of cooked dough (made from a variety of starch sources), often wrapped around a filling.
-The dough can be based on bread, flour, buckwheat or potatoes, and it may be filled with meat, fish, tofu, cheese, vegetables, fruits or sweets.
+Dumplings are a broad class of dishes that consist of pieces of cooked dough (made from a variety of starchy sources), often wrapped around a filling.
+The dough can be based on bread, wheat or other flours, or potatoes, and it may be filled with meat, fish, tofu, cheese, vegetables, or a combination.
 Dumplings may be prepared using a variety of cooking methods and are found in many world cuisines.

+One of the earliest mentions of dumplings comes from the Chinese scholar Shu Xi who mentions them in a poem 1,700 years ago.
+In addition, archaeologically preserved dumplings have been found in Turfan, Xinjiang, China dating back over 1,000 years.

 Definition

 The precise definition of a dumpling is controversial, varying across individuals and cultures.
 The term emerged in English by the 17th century, where it referred to a small lump of dough cooked by simmering or steaming.
 The definition has since grown to include filled dumplings, where the dough encloses a sweet or savory filling.
 Dumplings can be cooked in a variety of ways, including boiling, simmering, and steaming, and occasionally baking or frying; however, some definitions rule out baking and frying in order to exclude items like fritters and other pastries that are generally not regarded as dumplings by most individuals.